danieldk/ohnomore/doc/design.md

 | Passive *werden*                                                   | The lemma is suffixed with the tag *%passiv*                          | *wird (geehrt) → werden%passiv*                                                                                                 |
 | Verbs with a separable prefix                                      | *prefix#lemma* regardless of separation of the prefix                 | *stellen ... ein → ein#stellen*, *eingestellt → ein#stellen*                                                                    |
 | Reflexives (*PRF*)                                                 | *#refl*                                                               | *sich → #refl*                                                                                                                  |

+# Handling of special phenomena

+## Articles

+Since articles are ambiguous, articles are lemmatized as follows by the SepVerb lemmatizer:

+* Definite article: *d*
+* Indefinite article: *e*

+For the training set, all article lemmas need to be replaced by these shortened lemmas.

+## Contractions (*APPRART*)

+SepVerb does not have special handling for *APPRART* contractions and lets the lemmatizer do the lemmatization.
+However, since this is a closed class (?) it may make more sense to define a mapping for this category.

+## Non-standard use upper/lower-case

+SepVerb does not rectify this?
+It would be interesting to see if sequence-to-sequence models can automatically lowercase words.

+SepVerb does lowercase the first letter of words that start with an upper case and are not in the category *NN*, *NE*, or *FM*.
+These are typically sentence-initial words.

+Does it make sense to completely lowercase words which are not in these categories?

+## Ambiguous plural forms

+This only affect preparation of training data.
+SepVerb always uses the first lemma from the disjunction.

+## Auxiliaries/modals/passive *werden*

+During the preparation of training data, the *%aux*/*%passiv* tags are removed.
+During lemmatization:

+* *%passiv* when:
+  - The lemma is *werden*.
+  - The lemma governs a token with the *AUX* relation.
+  - This governed token has the tag *VVPP*.
+* Otherwise *%aux* is added, when the lemma governs a token with the *AUX* relation.

+Since the auxiliary and modal verbs are a closed-class, we might want to use a simple mapping for lemmatization.
+Also, the rules could be more fine-grained, checking presence of a *VA* or *VM* tag.

+## Separable verb prefixes

+During the preparation of training data, the separable prefix *particle#* is removed.

+During lemmatization separable prefixes are added as follows:

+- The tag is checked to start with *VV*.
+- The token/lemma are lowercased.
+- Then:
+  - For infinitives (or null?), such as *ausgehen* the corrected lemma is looked up (*aus#gehen*).
+If the lookup does not succeed, then it will greedily try to split the verb, such that the result is a valid particle/verb combination.
+  - For other inflections, the separable verb particle dependency relation and separable verb particle tag are used to find the particle for a verb and combine them.